+Occupation

 Considerations for use of Traditional Data

 Traditional data has a long and established history in the life insurance industry.
 Carriers, producers, and consumers are generally familiar with the process.

 Traditional data has a history of usage by insurance carriers.
 Trained underwriters and producers have years of experience and often understand the process well.